Icon-Newsletter-smaller

 • Processing time: Three to five working days

-The CBS Easi-Funds Personal Loan interest rates vary depending on your loan term.
-Use this cash loan, whose amount can range up to ₱1 million, to fund any emergency expenses, home renovations, debt consolidation, and more.
+Depending on your loan term, the CBS Easi-Funds Personal Loan interest rates vary, ranging from 2.73% to 2.92%.
+Use this cash loan, which can range up to ₱1 million, to fund emergency expenses, home renovations, debt consolidation, and more.

-SSS Salary Loan Effective interest rate: 10% per annum One-month salary loan is amount equivalent to the average of the member-borrower's latest posted 12 Monthly Salary Credits (MSCs), or amount applied for, whichever is lower 24 months
+Equivalent to the average of the member-borrower's latest posted 12 Monthly Salary Credits (MSCs), or amount applied for, whichever is lower

 HSBC Personal Loan